Unbewohnte/auxilib/README.md

 or

-- Copy file(s) with needed functionality to your project
+- Copy header(s) with implementation file(s) with needed functionality to your project

 # License
 Currently auxilib uses MIT license.